Time delay estimation of traffic congestion propagation due to accidents based on statistical causality: Introduction

 \section{Introduction}

-Traffic congestion has been a universal problem for urban cities owing to the dramatic growth of population and the corresponding increase in vehicles, the economy, infrastructure, and proliferation of delivery services, among other factors.
-Congestion can cause severe operational problems, including traffic delays, and a waste of time and energy \cite{lee2011discovering}.
-Moreover, traffic congestion affects nearby roads and causes additional congestion, particularly in all traffic leading to congested roads \cite{nguyen2016discovering}, causing greater damage to the traffic network.
-This phenomenon is called congestion propagation and is a chronic problem for most urban cities with large traffic networks.
+Traffic congestion represents a universal problem for urban life owing to the dramatic growth in vehicle use, expansion of the economy and infrastructure, and proliferation of delivery services, among other factors.
+Traffic congestion frequently spreads into adjacent roads \citep{nguyen2016discovering}, resulting in greater damage to the overall traffic network.